Built / environment

 These provide shelter and shade in the warmer months and warmth and protection in the cooler months

-Laura Barber Events Manager at Quorum said,
+Laura McGrath Events Manager at Quorum said,

 ‘We’re keen to promote animal welfare here at Quorum – even little things like the Hedgehog boxes all contribute to promoting our wildlife agenda and green space.’